 - Air-dry your unit - Though blow-drying is not as harsh to the hair as heated tools, it can still cause excessive shedding and damage to the wig.
 So, whenever possible, we recommend that you air-dry instead of blow-dry.

-Video Guides on How to Style a Wig and Make it Look Natural
+Video Guides on How to Style a Wig

 Having a video guide that takes you from start to finish is helpful and practical for learning how to style a wig.
 Here, we feature two step-by-step video guides from XRS Beauty influencers Dyamond Myne and Msnaturally Mary.
 They will help you understand how to style a wig in no time!